Menrva

 Often, Menrva is depicted in a more essentially Etruscan style, as a lightning thrower.
 Martianus mentions her as one of nine Etruscan lightning deities.
 Etruscan style works often depict Menrva with a thunderbolt; the thunderbolt imagery seems to be unique to Etruscan Menrva images.

-Menrva seems to have been associated with weather phenomena.
 The Greeks never attributed an association with weather to Athena, making this another important difference between the two religious cults that demonstrates their separate characteristics.